jngoh24/hsr-worldcup-2022/README.md

 **→ [Open the live dashboard](https://hsr-worldcup-2022-gfveg8myjojscddwtja6kc.streamlit.app/)**

-A data science project that challenges the industry standard definition of high-speed running using GradientSports broadcast tracking data from the 2022 FIFA Men's World Cup — processed through an Azure Databricks medallion pipeline and deployed as an interactive Streamlit dashboard.
+A data science project redefining what counts as a "hard yard" — challenging the industry-standard flat 20 km/h HSR threshold using GradientSports broadcast tracking data from the 2022 FIFA Men's World Cup, processed through an Azure Databricks medallion pipeline and deployed as an interactive Streamlit dashboard.

 ---